-- 2. No-contact directive In certain circumstances, the dean of students may impose a no-contact directive prior to the hearing before a student conduct hearing board when the charge is non-sexual harassment or sexual misconduct, or there is reason to believe that negative contact could occur and impact the student conduct hearing.
+- 2. No-contact directive In certain circumstances, the Dean of Students and/or the Dean of Community Standards may impose a no-contact directive prior to the hearing before a student conduct hearing board when the charge is non-sexual harassment or sexual misconduct, or there is reason to believe that negative contact could occur and impact the student conduct hearing.
 The college-issued and binding directive is to have no contact with a specified person or persons.
 This includes physical contact, in-person communication, written communication, electronic forms of communication, the enlisting of third parties to communicate on your behalf, and public postings and declarations intended to send implicit messages to the specified person or persons.
 All efforts will be made to avoid directing a student to stop attending a classes or classes prior to a hearing board's decision, and, if necessary, assistance will be given to the student to continue in his or her classwork to the extent possible. - 3.
-Removal from course section or activity In certain circumstance, the dean of students may temporarily remove a student from a section of a course if his or her continued presence in the section will create a situation in which the expected teaching and learning process will be disrupted.
+Removal from course section or activity In certain circumstances, the Dean of Students and/or Dean of Community Standards, may temporarily remove a student from a section of a course if his or her continued presence in the section will create a situation in which the expected teaching and learning process will be disrupted.
 This may include, but is not limited to, personal behaviors in the classroom, allegations of sexual misconduct, or interpersonal disputes with the instructor or fellow classmates that cannot be avoided. - 4.
-Administrative holds An administrative hold may be applied to a student's account at the discretion of the Dean of Students Office prior to adjudication of charges if a student refuses to or fails to respond to charges brought against him or her.
+Administrative holds An administrative hold may be applied to a student's account at the discretion of the Dean of Students or Dean of Community Standards Office prior to adjudication of charges if a student refuses to or fails to respond to charges brought against him or her.
 Holds are to be lifted upon meeting with designated staff and are not an indication of actual responsibility for said charges.